nallaajay/Complex-Matrix-Applications/README.md

-**Objective of the assignment is to use the complex number class that can create and perform mathematical operations on complex numbers for any given size of matrix, and create a structure of code base to show some applications**
+**Objective of the assignment is to use the complex number class that can create and perform mathematical operations on complex numbers for any given size of matrix, and create a structure of code base to show some applications**.

 * **Name** : **Nalla Ajay**